darrenthebozz/InitSystem/README.md

-This is a simple init system.
+This is a simple init system, with its base written in c.